 - Dispute the transaction with your bank or card issuer.

-- Review your account for additional unfamiliar charges.
+- Review earlier statements for similar charges.

 - Ask whether replacing the card number is necessary.